ronaldoussoren/py2app/doc/supported-platforms.rst

 Py2app supports the Python versions that are supported by the CPython core developers and will add new versions of Python when they come available.

-Currently py2app supports Python 3.8 upto and including 3.13.
+Currently py2app supports Python 3.8 up to and including 3.14.